HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 When we use a built-in executor in a reduce operation that does not directly implement the reduce operation, it responds to the reduce operation by returning some implicit reduction information. for example,

-1. Count: the number of data items that meet the conditions for executing the statement, and the corresponding key name is `count`.
+1. Count: The number of data items that meet the conditions for executing the statement, and the corresponding key name is `count`.
-1. Sum: the sum of data items that meet the execution statement conditions), and the corresponding key name is `sum`.
+1. Sum: The sum of data items that meet the execution statement conditions), and the corresponding key name is `sum`.
-1. Average value: the average value of the data items that meet the execution statement conditions (all data items are forced to be converted to numeric data, and array and dictionary data are set to 0), and the corresponding key name is `avg`.
+1. Average value: The average value of the data items that meet the execution statement conditions (all data items are forced to be converted to numeric data, and array and dictionary data are set to 0), and the corresponding key name is `avg`.
-1. Maximum value: the maximum value of data items that meet the conditions for executing the statement (all data items are forcibly converted to numerical data, and array and dictionary data are set to 0), and the corresponding key name is `max`.
+1. Maximum value: The maximum value of data items that meet the conditions for executing the statement (all data items are forcibly converted to numerical data, and array and dictionary data are set to 0), and the corresponding key name is `max`.
-1. Minimum value: the minimum value of data items that meet the conditions for executing the statement (all data items are forcibly converted to numeric data, and array and dictionary data take 0), and the corresponding key name is `min`.
+1. Minimum value: The minimum value of data items that meet the conditions for executing the statement (all data items are forcibly converted to numeric data, and array and dictionary data take 0), and the corresponding key name is `min`.

 In this case, the return data of the reduce operation will look like: